MultiSafepay/docs/content/integrations/configure-your-webhook.md

 > ℹ Note
 > International bank account numbers (IBANs) are sensitive data.
 For security reasons, we mask them by default in POST webhook notifications so that only the last 4 digits are visible, e.g. *** 1234.
 >
-> To unmask IBANs, see [IBANs](/docs/ibans/).
+> To unmask them, see [IBANs](/docs/ibans/).

 # Prerequisites

 You must set a webhook endpoint, which is a URL that:

-- Doesn't include port numbers.
+- Doesn't include port numbers
-- Is publicly accessible, or has MultiSafepay on your allow list.
+- Is publicly accessible, or has MultiSafepay on your allow list
 - Uses HTTPS - We don't accept HTTP for security reasons.

 For a list of MultiSafepay IP addresses, email <integration@multisafepay.com>